siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/basis_opt.rst

 Nelder–Mead methods in N dimensions starts from a set of N+1 test points arranged as a simplex.
-The value of the function is calculated at each test point and these values are then used in order to find a new test point and to replace one of the old test points with the new one.
-Repeating the procedure, the technique progresses until all the N+1 test points produce a value within a threshold.
+The value of the function is calculated at each test point and these values are then used in order to find a new test point and to replace one of the old test points with the new one in case it returns a smaller value for the function under investigation.
+Repeating the procedure, the technique progresses until all the N+1 test points produce values that are all within a threshold.
 When this happens the minimum has been reached.
-In the context of the basis optimization the function is the basis enthalpy and the variable are the parameters defining the basis (typically cutoff radii of the basis orbitals).
+In the context of the basis optimization the function is usually the basis enthalpy (but also other quantities are supported) and the variable are the parameters defining the basis (typically cutoff radii of the basis orbitals).

 The simplex optimization is performed taking advantage of the ``aiida-optimize`` package (link), in particular the Nelder–Mead method implemented in that package.

+An example of the use of **SimplexBasisOptimization** is in `/aiida_siesta/examples/workflows/example_simplex.py`

 Inputs
 ******